 In using this data, Dr. Ramzi Ismail concluded that at six weeks gestation, 97.2% of the male fetuses had a placenta or chorionic villi on the right side of the uterus.
 When it came to female fetuses, there were 97.5% of the chorionic villi or placenta on the left side of the uterus.

-The biggest advantage here is that the use of 2D ultrasound does not pose the risks that other methods do to the pregnancy.
-It can also easily be incorporated into the first trimester screenings and the results are immediately available.
+The biggest advantage here is that the use of 2D ultrasound does not pose the risks that other methods do to the pregnancy because it is non-invasive, unlike amniocentesis or chorionic villus sampling (CVS).
+It can also easily be incorporated into other first trimester screenings and the results are immediately available.
 This can also prevent the waiting times that can cause much anxiety for families.

 It would be wise not to make decisions that are irreparable because of this knowledge.
 I'm not even sure if I'd paint a nursery with this answer.
 (Though I hate to paint, so keep that in mind!)
 My best advice is to make sure that both you and your partner want to know and know what you'd do with the information before finding out.
 Dr. Ramzi Ismail also recommends that both parents be told at the same time.